Officer-Involved Shooting in Rifle

 According to a press release from the Rifle Police Department, a weapon not belonging to the two officers involved in the shooting was found at the scene.

-The suspect was taken by ambulance to Grand River hospital.
+The suspect was taken by ambulance to Grand River Hospital.
 His condition at this time is not known.

 Per department policy, the two officers involved in the shooting will remain on administrative leave pending an investigation.